-This was a win-win for the sellers, who effectively arbitraged the difference while maintaining title to property they were free to borrow against.
-It was just the opposite for black buyers.
-Having no idea of the true value or condition of the property they were buying because of the lack of inspection and appraisal, they unwittingly became "buyer-rehabbers" with no equity to borrow against for repairs (Immergluck, 2018).
+unwittingly became "buyer-rehabbers" with no equity to borrow against for repairs (Immergluck, 2018).
 Those buyers who lost possession never recovered the money they paid up to that point.
-Those who maintained possession and gained title-years if not decades later-found themselves holding an asset worth far less than what they had paid over the term of the contract and that appreciated far less than the homes purchased by economically comparable whites who had access to normal mortgages.
+Those who maintained possession and gained title - years if not decades later - found themselves holding an asset worth far less than what they had paid over the term of the contract and that appreciated far less than the homes purchased by economically comparable whites who had access to normal mortgages.

-Multiply those losses by the number of black buyers entering white-flight neighborhoods through land sale contracts-buyers depleted financially from predatory contracts, who never had the chance to grow their wealth or access the credit needed to keep their homes updated and in good repair.
-The net effect was neighborhoods already FHA-redlined as high risk became a reality; redlining and contract buying combined to make neighborhood deterioration a self-fulfilling prophecy.
+Multiply those losses over the number of black buyers entering white-flight neighborhoods through land sale contracts - buyers depleted financially from predatory contracts, who never had the chance to grow their wealth or access the credit needed to keep their homes in good repair and updated - and you have neighborhoods already FHA-redlined as high risk becoming a reality.
+The combination of redlining and contract buying made neighborhood deterioration a self-fulfilling prophecy.

-A recent study by The Federal Reserve Bank of Chicago confirmed as much: redlining reduced access to credit and enabled higher borrowing costs, leading to "disinvestment in poor urban American neighborhoods with long-run repercussions.
-(Aaronson, et al., 2019) As the authors of a groundbreaking study of the overarching significance of the racial wealth gap to the persistence of inequality explain:
+A recent study by The Federal Reserve Bank of Chicago confirmed as much: redlining reduced access to credit and enabled higher borrowing costs, leading to "disinvestment in poor urban American neighborhoods with long-run repercussions."
+(Aaronson, et al., 2019)

+As the authors of a groundbreaking study of the overarching significance of the racial wealth gap to the persistence of inequality explain:

-"Locked out of the greatest mass based opportunity for wealth accumulation in American history, African Americans who desired and were able to afford home ownership, found themselves consigned to central city communities where their investments were by the selfaffected prophecies the FHA fulfilling of appraisers."
-(Olver and Shapiro, 1997)
+"Locked out of the greatest mass based opportunity for wealth accumulation in American history, African Americans who desired and were able to afford home ownership, found themselves consigned to central city communities where their investments were affected by the self-fulfilling prophecies of the FHA appraisers."
+(Oliver and Shapiro, 1997)